MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementScript.md

               - `[TrustType <String>]`: Type of trust for the joined device.
 Read-only.
 Possible values: Workplace (indicates bring your own personal devices), AzureAd (Cloud only joined devices), ServerAd (on-premises domain joined devices joined to Microsoft Entra ID).
-For more details, see Introduction to device management in Microsoft Entra ID.
+For more information, see Introduction to device management in Microsoft Entra ID.
               - `[UsageRights <IMicrosoftGraphUsageRight- `[]`>]`: Represents the usage rights a device has been granted.
                 - `[Id <String>]`: The unique identifier for an entity.
 Read-only.